damato-design/blog/src/posts/choose-wisely.md

 ## Unavailable options

-A pattern that may be introduced is disabling an option.
+A pattern that may be examined is disabling an option.
 This could occur because the user hasn't satisfied criteria or the system is not yet prepared to offer the option.
 Opinions vary about the decision of showing options that the user is unable to select.
 I believe the following questions can determine if showing a option as disabled is helpful to the user.

 - Will the option be available to the user if criteria are met?
 - Are the criteria for the option clearly shown in context of the option?

 If the answer to the questions are "yes" then it may be appropriate to disable the option.
 However, note that disabled options aren't detectable to screen readers and commonly lack sufficient color contrast.
 Providing the criteria for enabling the option will support these deficits.
 [Vitaly Friedman goes into greater detail at Smashing Magazine](https://www.smashingmagazine.com/2021/08/frustrating-design-patterns-disabled-buttons/).

+To put it simply, if it isn't important why include it in the experience?
+This segues into the next topic.

+## Abundant options

+Presenting the user with too many options introduces a cognitive load and decision paralysis.
+As described by [Hick's Law](https://lawsofux.com/en/hicks-law/), the more choices you present, the longer it will take to reach a decision.
+This might include halting the current flow to return to at a later time.
+In contrast, limiting the number of options will improve the user experience.
+While some patterns expect to provide dozens of choices (eg. country of origin), there might be better design choices to capture the same information (eg. text field filtering of the list).

+Use empathy to drive your design choices and your users will be thankful.